hamza512b/ccube/README.md

 make
 ```

-and then run executable with the width of charachters as argument.
+and then run executable with the width of characters as argument.

 ```
 ./build/draw_cube 40